demosquerag/demosquerag/README.md

 - 👋 Hi, I’m Daniel Mosquera
-- 👀 I’m interested in Web Application Develop and Application Develop
+- 👀 I’m interested in Software Developer
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning Backend Developer
 - 💞️ I’m looking to collaborate on web projects
-- 📫 How to reach me on instagram.com/daemosquera
+- 📫 How to reach me on demg.working@gmail.com

 <!---
 demosquerag/demosquerag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.